-The Communications Director is responsible for developing and managing the agency's strategic communications program, which includes media relations, digital outreach, marketing, and special events.
-The Communications Director serves as the media spokesperson for ACUS and is responsible for ensuring that agency activities are communicated clearly and in a manner that maintains positive and trusting relationships with members of the media.
-The Communications Director also creates communications materials about the agency's work that are comprehensible to journalists, Congressional members and staff, and other stakeholders.
+A Public Affairs Coordinator is responsible for developing and managing the agency's strategic communications program, which includes media relations, digital outreach, marketing, and special events.
+The Public Affairs Coordinator serves as the media spokesperson for ACUS and is responsible for ensuring that agency activities are communicated clearly with members of the media.
+The Public Affairs Coordinator also creates communications materials about the agency's work that are comprehensible to journalists, Congressional members and staff, and other stakeholders.
+In recent years, ACUS has experimented with this functional area to determine if communications-related objectives can be delivered at lower cost to the agency.
+Initial results are encouraging.

-The ACUS staff also includes an Information Technology Specialist to support both internal and external communications, including technical support, website development and maintenance, and teleconferencing.
+The ACUS staff also includes an Information Technology Specialist to support both internal and external communications, including technical support, website development and maintenance, network management, and IT security.

-Finally, an Executive Assistant supports the Chairman and a Paralegal Specialist / Office Manager supports the Conference members and staff.
-These positions provide legal research and administrative support for the ACUS staff and the Conference members.
+Finally, an Executive Assistant supports the Chairman, and an Office Manager supports the Conference members and staff.
+These positions provide administrative support for the ACUS staff and the Conference members.

-ACUS's FY 2018 budget request leaves vacant 3 allotted FTEs for additional legal and administrative support.
+ACUS's FY 2019 budget request leaves vacant 2 allotted FTEs for additional legal and administrative support.
 As in previous budget requests, these vacancies reduce the agency's total FTE count below the allotted 18.
-During FY 2018, ACUS anticipates 15 total FTEs while maintaining salaries and benefits at their current spending level.
+During FY 2019, ACUS anticipates 16 total FTEs while maintaining salaries and benefits at their current spending level.
 This will be accomplished by backfilling naturally occurring senior-level vacancies (GS 13/14/15) with more junior-level attorneys (GS 9/11/12).
 Historically, this approach has worked well in controlling agency personnel costs while providing much-needed capacity for in-house research and project management.
-Use of personnel contracts rather than permanent staff to fill up to 2 of the total 15 FTE positions will generate additional savings and staffing-level flexibility.
-Therefore, the FY2018 budget reduces permanent salary and benefits costs relative to FY 2017 while anticipating a total 15 filled FTE positions.
+Use of personnel contracts rather than permanent staff to fill up to 2 of the total 16 FTE positions will generate additional savings and staffing-level flexibility.

+Therefore, the FY 2019 budget maintains salary and benefits costs at FY 2018 levels while anticipating a total 16 filled FTE positions.

-For FY 2018, ACUS requests a budget of \$1,650,000 for salary expenses associated with full-time employees (Object Class 11).
-This amount represents the projected cost for a total of 13 full-time positions including annual civil service cost-of-living salary increases and grade/step increases.
+For FY 2019, ACUS requests a budget of \$1,750,000 for salary expenses associated with full-time employees (Object Class 11).
+This amount represents the projected cost for a total of 16 full-time positions including annual civil service cost-of-living salary increases and grade/step increases.
+Like all federal civilians in the Washington D.C. area, non-SES ACUS employees received a 2.29% cost-of-living adjustment in January 2018 which is included in this salary estimate.
+ACUS has not requested an overall increase in appropriation.
+Rather, this request assumes ACUS will absorb the cost of the increase within the requested appropriation.

-A total of \$445,550 is budgeted for personnel benefits during FY 2018 (Object Class 12).
+A total of \$419,000 is budgeted for personnel benefits during FY 2019 (Object Class 12).
 Personnel benefits are a direct function of the amount of budgeted salary/wages and inclusive of transit subsidy.